Resident Parking Permits:

 Residents who need only infrequent access to their vehicles are encouraged to purchase a permit for Lot 22 at $150 compared to a regular resident pass for $300.
 This lower cost alternative is located adjacent to baseball field north of the west residence complex.
 See Parking Lot Permit Designations Map.

-Annual Resident (yellow) parking permits are issued for the school year only.
+Resident (yellow) parking permits are issued for the school year only (September to May).
 Students who leave the University MUST return the parking permit to the Parking Services office.
-In addition to returning the permit, you may be eligible for a pro-rated refund.
+In addition to returning the permit, you may be eligible for a prorated refund.

 Ownership of this permit is retained by UW-Whitewater.
 Resale, transfer, or duplication is prohibited.
 Use is restricted to registered user.
 Unauthorized use may result in a fine, revocation, and prosecution for theft/misuse under 943.20(1)(a) Wisconsin State Statutes or UWS 18.08 (8).